AugustMajtenyi/WHR-Immigration/README.md

 # WHR-Immigration
 This code combines Immigration Data with World Happiness Reports from 2015 to 2020.

+View a summary of the research here: https://augustmajtenyi.github.io/WHR-Immigration
 ______________________________________________________________________________

 Data downloaded from Kaggle: